nsh240/shopping-cart/README.md

 # shopping cart project
-This repo contains a program for ringing up groceries by typing in individual product IDs which are stored in a variable.
+This repo contains a program for ringing up groceries by typing in individual product IDs which are stored in a CSV file located at data/products.csv.
+This CSV file can be updated with the latest products.

 ## Installation
 Clone or download this repo onto your local computer.